The University of Surrey’s Next Generation Paper event will reveal the future of book technology

 “Publishers are already benefitting from being able to add value to print products and services by connecting them to digital material, while web companies will be able to use paper as a tangible interface to online information.”

-The multidisciplinary team includes Surrey academics Professor Caroline Scarles and Dr Emily Corrigan-Kavanagh from the School of Hospitality and Tourism Management (SHTM), Professor Miroslaw Bober and Dr Haiyue Yuan at the Centre for Vision Speech & Signal Processing (CVSSP), Dr Radu Sporea and George Bairaktaris at the Advanced Technology Institute (ATI), Megan Beynon from Surrey Centre for the Digital Economy, alongside Dr George Revill and Dr Jan van Duppen at The Open University, and Professor Alan Brown at the University of Exeter.
+The multidisciplinary team includes Surrey academics Professor Caroline Scarles and Dr Emily Corrigan-Kavanagh from the School of Hospitality and Tourism Management (SHTM), Professor Miroslaw Bober and Dr Haiyue Yuan at the Centre for Vision Speech and Signal Processing (CVSSP), Dr Radu Sporea and George Bairaktaris at the Advanced Technology Institute (ATI), Megan Beynon from Surrey Centre for the Digital Economy, alongside Dr George Revill and Dr Jan van Duppen at The Open University, and Professor Alan Brown at the University of Exeter.
 Non-academic partners include Bradt Travel Guides, Emirates Holidays UK, HP, Otava Publishing Company, Ifolor Photo Printing, and Novacentrix.

 Andrew Hunter, Senior Research Engineer at HP, said: “HP is one of the few large companies with a balanced commitment to printed and digital experiences, and the Next Generation Paper project has enabled a valuable exploration of an exciting future in which the artificial boundaries between real-world, printed and digital experiences are torn down.”